PaddlePaddle/Paddle/doc/v2/howto/rnn/recurrent_group_en.md

 ### Input
 The input sequence processed by `recurrent_group` is mainly divided into the following three types:

-- **Input Data**: When putting a double-level sequence into `recurrent_group`, it will be disassembled into a single-level sequence.
+- **Input Data**: When putting a two-level sequence into `recurrent_group`, it will be disassembled into a single-level sequence.
 When putting a single-level sequence into `recurrent_group`, it will be disassembled into a non-sequence and then passed to the step function.
 This process is completely transparent to the user.
 There are two possible types: 1) User input via data_layer; 2) Output from other layers.

 - **Read-only Memory Input**: `StaticInput` defines a read-only Memory.
 The input specified by `StaticInput` will not be disassembled by `recurrent_group`, and each time step of the `recurrent_group` loop will always be able to reference all inputs.
 It may be a non-sequence or a single-layer sequence.